Academic year 2023/24

 Ethnicity

-Chinese children had the highest proportion with a good level of development, whilst travellers of Irish heritage and Gypsy/Roma children had the lowest proportions, with differences of over 40 percentage points.
+In 2023/24, Chinese children continued to have the highest proportion with a good level of development, whilst travellers of Irish heritage and Gypsy/Roma children continued to have the lowest proportions, with differences of over 40 percentage points.

 Special educational needs (SEN)